Pakeezah: Production

 Principal photography was started by the German cinematographer Josef Wirsching on 16 July 1956.
 Pakeezah used CinemaScope.
 On Kumari's recommendation, Amrohi changed his plans to make the film in black-and-white, and in 1958, he started to make it entirely in colour with Eastmancolor.
 Filming progressed intermittently, largely determined by Kumari's availability during the 1950s.
 By early 1964, ₹4 million had been spent on the film, with particular focus on the sets.
 Also that year, Amrohi and Kumari separated due to personal differences but never actually divorced.
-In 1969 Kumari agreed to resume work on the film, and shooting restarted on 16 March.
+In 1969, Kumari agreed to resume work on the film, and shooting restarted on 16 March.
 Amrohi invited the press to witness Kumari's return and made a documentary on it.
 Filming was completed in November 1971, and the editing, finished a month later, was done by D. N. Pai.
 From a 35,000 ft reel of film, he retained 14,000 ft.
 The background score was composed by Naushad and arranged by Kersi Lord.

-Ghulam Mohammed composed the soundtrack to Pakeezah, except for the alap (title song) sequence, which Naushad himself composed.
+Ghulam Mohammed composed the soundtrack of Pakeezah, except for the alap (title song) sequence, which Naushad himself composed.
 Amrohi, Kaifi Azmi, Majrooh Sultanpuri, and Kaif Bhopali served as the lyricists.
-Mohammed did not have a successful career, but Amrohi had seen and appreciated his work on Mirza Ghalib (1954).
-Recording started in December 1955 but was interrupted when Mohammed suffered a heart attack; nevertheless, he finished the soundtrack the same year.
+Mohammed did not have a successful career, but Amrohi had seen and appreciated his work on the biographical drama Mirza Ghalib (1954).
+Recording started in December 1955, but was interrupted when Mohammed suffered a heart attack; nevertheless, he finished the soundtrack the same year.
 The 1960s marked the rise of the rock and roll genre in Bollywood films; after Mohammed's death in 1963, distributors suggested Amrohi replace him with a more commercial composer, but Amrohi refused to do so, insisting on keeping Mohammed's work.
 What remained uncomposed were the music for the alap and background score, and by the time production restarted, Amrohi chose Naushad to finish both because distributors persisted with their recommendation.